florenciakabas/bel/readme.txt

 Topic: Oil and Gas - Unconventional Resources - Exploration

 Goal: Develop an optimal sampling strategy that minimizes the number of wells required to answer the question of "will this project enable profit of M millions of dollars ?" with X% of certainty.
+In other words, we are building an adaptive exploration system that learns as it goes

 The workflow should look like this: